holmesrichards/clock/README.md

 * A long encoder press switches between INT and MM submodes.
 * A long tactile button press switches to **set mode**.

-If the clock is stopped or external clock is enabled, the display shows "STOPPED" or "EXTERNAL" respectively, and only long tactile presses are handled.
+If the external clock is enabled, the display shows "EXTERNAL", and only long tactile presses are handled.

-At startup, the clock tempo is 120 BPM and there are 4 PPB (so the clock tempo is 480 pulses per minute).
+At startup, the tempo is 120 BPM and there are 4 PPB (so the clock speed is 480 pulses per minute).

 #### Tempo submodes